nerdlem/ccheck/README.md

 ## Examples

+Errors are sent to `STDERR`, the listing of certificates that satisfy the given criteria is sent to `STDOUT` but can be suppressed by using `--quiet` in the command line.
+TAP output is triggered by the `--tap` command line option.

+### Custom certificate expiration check

 Check whether a given certificate will expire _soon_, or within 10,000 days as in this example.
 Also whether the certificate is valid for the DNS name provided, is applicable:

 ```